Eye surgery

 Eyelid lacerations

-Before repair, it is important to check the cornea for damage.
-Corneal ulcers can occur due to the primary trauma or due to exposure.
+Before eyelid repair, it is important to check the cornea for damage.
+Corneal ulcers can occur due to the primary trauma or due to exposure after the trauma.
 Corneal abscesses are also possible with the initial trauma.
 Perform a fluorescein stain and ophthalmoscopic exam.

 Eyelid lacerations may be repaired using standing sedation or under general anesthesia.
-Standing sedation is used when possible to avoid the risks of general anesthesia.
-For standing sedation, personal preference often plays a role with many options.
+Standing sedation is used whenever possible to avoid the risks of general anesthesia.
+For standing sedation, personal preference often plays a role with many drug options available.
 Go light on the butorphanol as some horses will develop twitches with narcotics.
 These can be very annoying.
 Some surgeons prefer to avoid butorphanol.
 An iv infusion of detomidine can also maintain stable sedation.

 Local blocks can help with both standing sedation or GA.